steamwings/me/app/blog/(2025)/why-you-need-a-doula/page.md

 For most electrical work, I prefer to figure it out myself and save a bunch of money, rather than hire an electrician.
-(Yes, I still do my best to keep everything "up to code".)
 But for our first birth?
 We figured we'd avoid DIY disasters.

 I thought doulas were for people from eastern cultures or maybe rich people who like attention. **Actually, doulas fill some serious gaps in birth care.**